rapidsai/rmm/python/rmm/docs/guide.md

 140202544726016
 ```

-DeviceBuffers can also be created by copying data from host memory:
+`DeviceBuffer`s can also be created by copying data from host memory:

 ```python
 >>> import rmm